WDI-SEA/interview-questions/readme.md

 ## HTML Questions

 * What does a `doctype` do?
-The doctype is at the top of the HTML page and it declares the page as HTML.
+The doctype is at the top of the HTML page and it declares the page as HTML so the browser knows how to treat it.

 * What's the difference between HTML and XHTML?
+XHTML follows the conventions of XML and is more strict.

 * What are `data-` attributes good for?
 Data attributes are good for storing information that does not have a visual representation.
+Bootstrap uses it.

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
+Session ends when you close the browser and LocalStorage persists.
+Cookies are old, cannot store as much info, and can only store strings and are actually sent to the server.